 The rope-lay technique is what comes most naturally to my fingers.
 It gives a 2-ply twine, and is a particularly good technique when using shorter lengths of fibre.
 Making a looped bag (a knotless netted bag) is my favourite way to use cordage, since I’m neither a hunter nor trapper.
 Today, I’m making looped bags to hold a water bottle, a phone/camera, and foraged fruits.

 I use both an antler needle and a wooden netting needle, depending on the length of cordage at any given time.
-It’s a simple into-the-lag type of looping, in a spiral from the bottom up, tensioned on a nearby tree.
+It’s an ‘into-the-lag’ type of looping, tensioned on a nearby tree.
 What I’m making is slightly different from the Danish Mesolithic fragments mentioned previously, which were looped over a core.

 The repetitive rhythm of twining and looping soon drops you into a meditative state.
 It’s a restorative state of being.
 This kind of repetitive action is well documented as beneficial to mental and physical well-being, as it increases the alpha brainwaves.
 It’s probably partly why I’m loathe to stop.